gurkandyilmaz/courses-and-tutorials/Data Structures And Algorithm Analysis/README.md

 **C/C++ Exercises**

-This repository contains various exercises specifically from the book **Data Structures and Algorithm Analysis in C++** by Mark Allen Weiss.
+This repository contains various exercises that taken from the book **Data Structures and Algorithm Analysis in C++** by Mark Allen Weiss.
 The exercises were grouped by chapters.
-I have used "gcc" compiler and "clangd-11" on Ubuntu 18.04.5.

 Some of the exercises are listed below: